FourierTransformer/ftcsv/README.md

 ftcsv is a fast csv library written in pure Lua.
 It's been tested with LuaJIT 2.0/2.1 and Lua 5.1, 5.2, and 5.3

-It features two parsing modes, one for CSVs that can easily be loaded into memory (a few hundred MBs), and another for loading files using an iterator - useful for manipulating large files and customized loading.
-It correctly handles most common line endings (Windows, Linux, and OS9 line endings) and has UTF-8 support (it will correctly strip out the BOM if it exists).
+It features two parsing modes, one for CSVs that can easily be loaded into memory (up to a few hundred MBs depending on the system), and another for loading files using an iterator - useful for manipulating large files or processing during load.
+It correctly handles most csv (and csv-like) files found in the wild, from varying line endings (Windows, Linux, and OS9), UTF-8 BOM support, and odd delimiters.
+There are also various options that can tweak how a file is loaded, only grabbing a few fields, renaming fields, and parsing header-less files!

 ## Installing
 You can either grab `ftcsv.lua` from here or install via luarocks: